xiaoxianyu-office/mm/Skills/Variables.md

 an error if you try to use a variable type for something that makes no sense.

-When u use [setVariable](/skills/mechanics/setvariable) and set "type" to Integer or Float,and set "value" to other variables(such as <caster.var.MM> * 2),the set variable's value will be a value: "<caster.var.MM>'s value * 2",if set "type" to String,the set variable's value will be a string: "<caster.var.MM> * 2".
+When u use [setVariable](/skills/mechanics/setvariable) set "type" to Integer or Float,then, set "value" to other variables(such as <caster.var.MM> * 2),the set variable's value will be a value: "<caster.var.MM>'s value * 2",if set "type" to String,the set variable's value will be a string: "<caster.var.MM> * 2".